QED1224/Toontown-Resources/README.md

   setAnger: (400)
 ```

-As seen here, the Doodle's `setFatiugeThreshold` = 7809.
+As seen here, the Doodle's `setFatigueThreshold` = 7809.
 Each time a Doodle performs a successful trick, `setFatigue` will increase.
 To determine how much `setFatigue` will increase after each trick, the following equation can be used.

 ```
 setFatigue = (MinTrickFatigue + ((MaxTrickFatigue - MinTrickFatigue) * aptitude))